 Under a doctor's care, incontinence can be treated and often cured.
 Today there are more treatments for urinary incontinence than ever before.7 Comments

-There are many continence care products like “adult diapers” on the market for seniors who are living with urinary incontinence.
-Use these tips to find a product that fits well, minimizes leaks, helps maintain skin integrity and improves quality of life.24 Comments
+There are countless incontinence care products on the market for seniors who are living with urine leakage and/or bowel leakage.
+Use these tips to find a product that fits well, contains leaks, promotes skin integrity and improves quality of life.27 Comments